emlearn/emlearn-micropython/paper/paper.md

 We would like to thank
-Volodymyr Shymanskyy for his work on improving native module support in MicroPython, Damien P. George for fixes to native modules (and generally for MicroPython maintenance), and Jeremy Meyer for user-testing of the emlearn_cnn module.
+Volodymyr Shymanskyy for his work on improving native module support in MicroPython, Damien P. George and Alessandro Gatti for fixes to native modules, and Jeremy Meyer for user-testing of the emlearn_cnn module.

 Soundsensing has received finanical support in the period